Tim Hutchinson: Post-political career

-Hutchinson joined the Washington, D.C.-based law firm of Dickstein Shapiro in January 2003 as a senior adviser.
+Hutchinson joined the Washington, D.C.–based law firm of Dickstein Shapiro in January 2003 as a senior adviser.
 As of March 2016, Hutchinson serves as a senior director at the Washington, D.C. office of Greenberg Traurig.

 Family

 Hutchinson married his second wife, Randi Fredholm Hutchinson, a former senior member of staff, in 2000.
 He and his first wife, Donna Hutchinson, divorced in 1999 after 29 years.
 They have three sons: Jeremy Hutchinson, a former state representative; Timothy Chad Hutchinson, also a former state legislator; and Joshua Luke Hutchinson.
-On January 8, 2021, a lobbying report shows that Hutchinson paid The Tolman Group $10,000 to lobby for a pardon from Donald Trump for Jeremy, who had been convicted of bribery and tax fraud; however, former President Trump did not pardon him.
+On January 8, 2021, a lobbying report shows that Hutchinson paid The Tolman Group $10,000 to lobby for a pardon from Donald Trump for Jeremy, who had been convicted of bribery and tax fraud; however, President Trump did not pardon him.

 Hutchinson's brother is former Arkansas governor Asa Hutchinson, a Republican who succeeded him as member of the U.S. House of Representatives from Arkansas's 3rd congressional district, the former undersecretary of the United States Department of Homeland Security, and the unsuccessful Republican gubernatorial nominee in 2006, the same year that Donna Hutchinson was elected to the state House.

 Tim and Asa Hutchinson are the brothers-in-law of Arkansas State Senator Kim Hendren, who married their sister, Marylea, in 1958.
 Hendren was a candidate for the Republican nomination for U.S. Senate in the 2010 election.
 On May 18, he lost the primary to Congressman John Boozman, who would be elected later that year.
 Kim Hendren's son, Jim Hendren, was elected in 2012 to the District 2 seat from Benton County in the Arkansas State Senate.